 Cooperative for Education offers on average six service learning tours each year, involving 15-50 participants per trip from the U.S., Canada, and other countries.
-The tours take travelers to Mayan communities in rural Guatemala to visit CoEd programs and meet the students who benefit from them.
+The tours take travelers to Maya communities in rural Guatemala to visit CoEd programs and meet the students who benefit from them.
 Each trip incorporates cultural enrichment activities and personal interaction with students at program schools.
 Several trips also incorporate a service component.

-people have travelled to Guatemala on a CoEd project tour.
+people have traveled to Guatemala on a CoEd project tour.

 of tour participants report a significant shift in the way they see the world.